AleeIbrahim/PerformanceTest_JMeter/README.md

 This JMeter test plan simulates the end-to-end purchase workflow for the JPetStore demo application.
 It is designed to validate the performance and functionality of the online shopping process under load.

 ## Test Scenarios
-The plan includes two independent user groups (User 1–2 and User 3–4), each performing the following steps:
+The plan includes 5 independent user groups (User 1–2, User 3–4, etc.), each performing the following steps:

 1. **Login Setup** – CSV Data Set Config for user credentials
 2. **Home Page** – Access JPetStore Home Page